 What It Means

-• Volunteers at transportation hubs, retail stores, sporting, and concerts.
+- Volunteers at transportation hubs, retail stores, sporting events, and concerts.

-• Technology to help eligible voters ﬁnd registration drives nearby.
+- Technology to help eligible voters ﬁnd registration drives nearby and register to vote online.

 What It Will Accomplish

-• Register Voters: A network of a thousand organizations operating on the ground and through social media will register tens of thousands of voters in the ﬁeld and tens of thousands more online--while also receiving pledges to vote from the already registered.
+- Register Voters: A network of a thousand organizations operating on the ground and through social media will register tens of thousands of voters in the ﬁeld and tens of thousands more online while also receiving pledges to vote from those already registered.

-• Mobilize Volunteers: By engaging nonproﬁts not usually engaged in voter registration drives and amplifying existing drives through event-based recruitment and cultural outreach, National Voter Registration Day will bring thousands of additional volunteer voter registrars into the ﬁeld just when we need them most.
+- Mobilize Volunteers: By partnering with nonproﬁts not usually engaged in voter registration drives, and amplifying existing drives through event-based recruitment and cultural outreach, National Voter Registration Day will bring together thousands of volunteers across the nation to register voters.

-• Educate Eligible Voters: Millions of voters need to register and re-register every year.
-By utilizing new technology and leveraging cultural partners, we'll educate more Americans than ever before, bringing new voters into the fold.
+- Educate Eligible Voters: Millions of voters need to register and re-register every year.
+By utilizing new technology and leveraging partners, we'll educate more Americans than ever before, bringing new voters into the fold.

-• Change the Conversation: National Voter Registration Day will be an opportunity to put our differences aside and celebrate the rights that unite us as Americans.
+- Change the Conversation: National Voter Registration Day will be an opportunity to put our differences aside and celebrate the rights that unite us as Americans; democracy.

 National Voter Registration Day has been made possible in part by a working group of organizations providing coordination and support.
-These organizations include, Asian Pacific American Labor Alliance Education Fund, Bus Federation Civic Fund, Fair Elections Legal Network, League of Women Voters, Nonprofit Vote, and Voto Latino.
-Please go to contact form with any questions or more information.
+These organizations include, Asian Pacific American Labor Alliance Education Fund, Bus Federation Civic Fund, Fair Elections Legal Network, League of Women Voters, Nonprofit VOTE, Rock the Vote, and Voto Latino.